Oleksandr Usyk recovers to floor and knock out Daniel Dubois in unified heavyweight title fight | 'Tyson Fury next!'

 The Ukrainian's resolve was sorely tested and Dubois' aggression continued with the Briton unloading big shots.

 Usyk was hurt.
-But eventually he recovered himself and stung Dubois with a sweeping left hook.
+But eventually he recovered and stung Dubois with a sweeping left hook.

 Rapid-fire punches caught Dubois high on the head, dropping him at the end of the eighth round.